awesomerank/awesomerank.github.io/lists/thangchung/awesome-dotnet-core.md

 * [Blogifier.Core](https://github.com/blogifierdotnet/Blogifier.Core) - ASP.NET applications to provide common blogging functionality.
 * [Lynicon ★31](https://github.com/jamesej/lyniconanc) - O/S ASP.Net Core/.Net Core CMS with paid for modules: JSON content, works with variety of data stores, c# content types
 * [Orchard Core CMS ★1282](https://github.com/OrchardCMS/OrchardCore) - Open Source Content Management System built with ASP.NET Core on top of a Modular and Extensible Application Framework.
+* [NetCoreCMS ★32](https://github.com/OnnoRokomSoftware/NetCoreCMS) - An Open source ASP.NET Core 2.0 CMS.
+It currently supports MySQL and planned to implement MSSQL, SQLite and PostgreSQL.
+Also it is a modular CMS supports theme, skin, custom layout, widgets, multiple language (En, BN).
 * [Platformus](https://github.com/Platformus) - Free, open source and cross-platform CMS based on ASP.NET Core 1.0 and ExtCore framework.
 * [SimpleContent ★168](https://github.com/joeaudette/cloudscribe.SimpleContent) - Simple, yet flexible content and blog engine for ASP.NET Core that can work with or without a database.
 * [Squidex ★178](https://github.com/Squidex/squidex) - Headless CMS, based on MongoDB, CQRS and Event Sourcing.
-* [Weapsy.CMS ★369](https://github.com/Weapsy/Weapsy.CMS) - Open source ASP.NET Core CMS based on DDD and CQRS.
+* [Weapsy](https://github.com/Weapsy/Weapsy) - Open source ASP.NET Core CMS based on DDD and CQRS.
 It supports MSSQL, MySQL, SQLite and PostgreSQL out of the box.

 ### Code Analysis and Metrics
 * [App.Metrics](https://github.com/alhardy/AppMetrics) - App Metrics is an open-source and cross-platform .NET library used to record and report metrics within an application and reports it's health.
 See the [docs](https://alhardy.github.io/app-metrics-docs/) for me details.